hairizuanbinnoorazman/terraform/README.md

 ## Useful references

 - https://spacelift.io/blog/terraform-best-practices
 - Use import for getting stuff that has been deployed before into terraform.
-Tweak it till nothing is "changed" before it's managed by terraform
+Tweak it till nothing is "changed" before it's managed by terraform. https://spacelift.io/blog/importing-exisiting-infrastructure-into-terraform
 - Use `replace` flag if servers need to replace due to bad updates etc